redox-os/ion/text/0000-scopes.md

 add a `global` keyword for bypassing scopes.
 However global variables are usually harder to find that way rather than letting each global variable be defined in the global scope where you can easily see all of them.

-# Unresolved questions
-[unresolved]: #unresolved-questions

-How in the world are you supposed to mutate variables outside of a function???
-Ion doesn't have references yet so right now return values are the only option.